 34. Flag Raising on Iwo Jima, Joe Rosenthal, 1945.

-Joe Rosenthal is the only reporter who was prized with the Pulitzer Prize for Photography two months after he took his shot.
+Joe Rosenthal is the only reporter who was prized with the Pulitzer Prize for Photography two months after taking his shot.
 Raising the Flag on Iwo Jima was reprinted and reproduced many times in various formats due The Associated Press placed this image in the public domain.
 In 1951 it was used as a stamp for a memorial to the Marine Corps design.

 35. Raising a Flag over the Reichstag, Yevgeny Khaldei, 1945.